nikfrank/pgx/README.md

 returning clause from [within json, xattrs]

-schema verify schema cannot have anything called "group" or "user" or starting with a $
+schema verify schema cannot have anything called "group" or "user" "from" "to" or starting with a $

 range queries